Welcome to North Cardiff Medical Centre Online

 Flu Vaccination 2017/18

-Our Flu Vaccination Clinics for eligible patients are now open.
+Our Flu Vaccination Clinics for eligible patients, including children are now open.
 Please contact reception to book an appointment.

 For more information and eligibility criteria, please visit http://www.nhs.uk/Conditions/vaccinations/Pages/flu-influenza-vaccine.aspx